Introduction

 There are several methods for retrofitting smart contracts for Coinweb use or upgrading them:

-• Users change to smart contract addresses: moderate complexity
+- Users change to smart contract addresses: moderate complexity

 By changing their addresses to smart contracts, users could enable gas-fee abstraction while keeping the underlying L1 contracts unchanged.
 Users could decide whether to continue using their existing EOA addresses directly or switch to smart contract addresses.
-A drawback is that smart contract addresses consume more gas than EOA addresses.
+A drawback is that smart contract addresses consume more gas than EOA addresses. - Contract migration: high complexity

 Contract migration involves a full redeployment of the L1 contract(s).
 The state from the old contract can be transferred to the new contract, but users would need to update the contract addresses in their Web3 wallets.
 Additionally, all contracts interacting with the old contract and exchanges would need to be updated to use the new contract addresses.
-This method can be time-consuming and costly, but it may be necessary in some cases.
+This method can be time-consuming and costly, but it may be necessary in some cases. - Proxy contracts: low complexity

 On the other hand, proxy contracts migration is a low-complexity approach that can be used if the current L1 smart contract is deployed using a proxy contract.
 The old smart contract logic can be replaced simply by updating the contract address it points to.
 This utilizes the delegate-call opcode, which allows contracts stored in the proxy contract to be called.
 The proxy solution can also be extended to call different contracts using function selectors if the dApp smart contract exceeds 24k (EVM limit) or for other reasons.